Re: AGAD archives. (also help translating letter I received from them) #galicia

 I am planning a visit March 7th to Warsaw and would like to visit

-fond in general?
-(I didn't see any specific section for the relevant
+in general (I didn't see any specific section for the relevant towns

-me on the best method to go by?
-I don't want to waste time in
+on the best method to go by?
+I don't want to waste time in Warsaw

-was forwarded to a site that looked unrelated to the archive so I
+forwarded to a site that looked unrelated to the archive so I wasn't